FilcuAlexandru/Cinematic-TelevisionArchiveNetwork/README.md

 ### Notes
 - Regular updates to the project may be required to accommodate changes in IMDB and TMDB website structures or APIs.
 - Ensure proper error handling and logging mechanisms are implemented to manage unforeseen issues during data scraping and analysis.
-- The project can be extended to include additional features like user authentication, recommendation systems, or collaborative filtering for enhanced user experience.

 The Cinematic & Television Archive Network Project aims to provide a rich and immersive experience for cinephiles, offering a comprehensive platform for exploring and analyzing cinematic data.